 - Ninety-seven percent of the land is used for agriculture and conservation.

 - Seventy percent of the island is inaccessible by foot.

 - Kauai’s weather is near perfect year-round with daytime temperatures ranging from the mid 70’s to the mid 80’s, slightly warmer in the summer.

-- Rain showers usually fall in the evening and early morning hours, predominantely over the mountain ranges.
-Contrary to popular belief, it DOES NOT rain on Kauai all the time -- except on Mt.
+- Rain showers usually fall in the evening and early morning hours, predominantly over the mountain ranges.
+Contrary to popular belief, it DOES NOT rain on Kauai all the time — except on Mt.
 Waialeale (in the very center and top of the island).

 - Mt.
 Waialeale (3,000 feet high) is the wettest spot on earth, with over 430 inches of rain per year pouring on its peak and creating wonderful waterfalls on the island below.

-- Kauai is about a half an hour by air from Honolulu.
+- Kauai is about half an hour by air from Honolulu.